 - Gradually add the water until a nice elastic dough is formed.

 - Knead the dough well, strong flour will take a lot of effort to get nice and elastic, so work it hard.

 Leave it somewhere warm, we left ours in the airing cupboard for about an hour.
-Look how much it increases in size.
+Look how much it increased in size.

-Once risen, knead the air out of the dough again and split it up to make your pizzas.
+Once risen, knead the air out of the dough again and roll it out to make your pizza bases.